The Shard of Glass

 The Shard of Glass is a significant landmark on the London skyline.
 Completed in 2012, this mixed use iconic structure stands 310 m tall, making it the tallest in the United Kingdom and one of the tallest in Europe, with a total of 87 floors.

-The Shard sits on a site that was previously occupied by Southwark Towers, a 24 storey 1970’s office block.
+The Shard of Glass sits on a site that was previously occupied by Southwark Towers, a 24 storey 1970’s office block.
 The foundations of the Shard sit immediately above and adjacent to one of London’s major transport hubs, London Bridge Station.

 Extensive monitoring during construction